Billiam/cncjs-pendant-streamdeck/README.md

 ### Navigation

 There are several different actions used for navigating between scenes.
-These affect what happens when navigating "back".
+The different between these is what happens when navigating "back".

 * `navigate`: Change to the configured scene.
 Back will return to the previous scene where the